 Will I Be Okay?

 Yes — you’re going to be okay.
 Not because life will become pain-free, but because you’ve already survived every hard day you’ve faced so far.
 Hope isn’t a feeling you have to manufacture; it’s a skill you can build.
 The evidence that you’ll get through this is already inside you.
+(PMID: 35645742)

 When Hope Feels Like a Foreign Language

-Kira is sitting at her kitchen table at 11:47 PM, her tea gone cold.
+Yasmin is sitting at her kitchen table at 11:47 PM, her tea gone cold.
 She’s been in the same spot for two hours — not scrolling, not crying, just sitting with the particular hollowness that follows a day that was supposed to feel better.
 She’s done the right things.
 She went to therapy.
 She told a friend what was happening.
 She even made herself take a walk.
 And still, something in her chest insists: this isn’t going to change.
 It’s always going to feel like this.

 That voice is not the truth.
 But right now, in her kitchen, it sounds like it is.

-If you’ve ever been in Kira’s spot — and if you’ve found your way to this page, my guess is you have — then you already know that being told it will be okay doesn’t usually help.
+If you’ve ever been in Yasmin’s spot — and if you’ve found your way to this page, my guess is you have — then you already know that being told it will be okay doesn’t usually help.
 Not because the words aren’t true.
 But because when your nervous system is flooded with grief, fear, or the accumulated weight of a life that’s felt too hard for too long, the prefrontal cortex — the part of the brain that can hold perspective — essentially goes offline.
 You can’t think your way to hope from that place.
 And you shouldn’t have to.

 What you can do is gather evidence.
 Small, specific, real evidence.
 The kind that doesn’t demand you feel anything right now but simply asks you to let the words rest nearby.
 That’s what this post is for.